Research

 - Summary:

-What do deep neural network models of biological vision tell us about the computational structure of the brain?
-A now common finding in visual neuroscience is that many different kinds of deep neural network models – with different architectures, tasks, and training diets – are all comparably good predictors of image-evoked brain activity in the ventral visual cortex.
-This relative parity of highly diverse models may at first seem to undermine the common intuition that we can use these models to infer the key computational principles that govern the visual brain.
-In this line of work, we use metrics derived from statistical physics and high-dimensional geometry to derive more proximate, structural intuitions for what makes one model more brain-like than another.
-We find these metrics can in many cases be highly informative of the underlying differences between models, even when they initially appear to be almost equally similar to the brain, and provide computationally-principled explanations of what makes a brain-like representation brain-like in the first place.
+Many different deep neural network models – with different architectures, tasks, and training diets – are all comparably good predictors of image-evoked brain activity in the ventral visual cortex.
+Using metrics derived from statistical physics and high-dimensional geometry, we derive more proximate, structural intuitions for what makes one model more brain-like than another, providing computationally principled explanations of what makes a brain-like representation brain-like in the first place.